LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     time = Time.now.to_i
     ```

-1. Specify values for the follow JWT header keys.

-   Add the following to the bottom of `./get_analytics_data.rb`:
+1. To specify values for the follow JWT header keys, add the following to the bottom of `./get_analytics_data.rb`:

     ```ruby
     # specify authentication type and hashing algorithm